Table of Contents

 There are several options available to families who wish to have an assessment of their loved one's ability to complete the activities of daily living.
 Choosing amongst these options largely depends on the purpose for which one is having an activities of daily living assessment (also called a geriatric assessment).

 For families who simply wish to have a scale by which to judge the ability of their loved one to function independently, there are multiple online geriatric assessment tools.
 Many of these are intended for use by untrained professionals.
 A family member answers a series of questions about their loved one who requires assistance, tallies up a point total and can compare their results to other individuals.
-These online tools are free to use, one can get started here.
+A free, self-administered test for cognitive impairment is available here.

 For a more formal ADL assessment, many families turn either to their family doctor or to an occupational therapist.
 This type of assessment is more focused on their medical well being than the free online tools which tend to focus on non-medical care needs.
 Depending on the situation, Medicare may pay for ADL assessment.